Gonorrhea Facts, Symptoms And Treatment Options

 This STD can be detected by testing the urine in men and/or women.
 Vaginal or urethral specimens are collected for nucleic acid amplification testing (NAAT).
 Gonorrhea culture can also be used to test for gonorrhea with the help of special swab specimens.
 This applies for vaginal or urethral gonorrhea as well as rectal or oral gonorrhea.

 Treating gonorrhea can be done using dual treatments which basically means that two different types of drugs are administered at the same time to the same patient.
-This approach is more helpful because it increases the chance of eliminating gonorrhea viruses from the body for good and it also prevents antimicrobial resistance.
+This approach is more helpful because it increases the chance of eliminating gonorrhea rom the body for good and it also prevents antimicrobial resistance.

-Patients should refrain from having sex when receiving medication for gonorrhea.
+Patients should refrain from having sex when receiving treatment for gonorrhea.
 If the symptoms of this STD persist a few days after ending the treatment period, the patient should return to the healthcare provider for another round of medication, although such instances are rare.

 Another important aspect to mention is that infected people should tell their previous sexual partners about the disease, so that those in question can get tested and avoid complications.
 Being upfront about gonorrhea is nothing to be ashamed of and it should be done within 60 days from the onset of gonorrheal symptoms.